elastic/profiling-agent-otel-doc/README.md

 ## Licensing Information for this repository

-This project is licensed under the Apache License 2.0 (Apache-2.0), with specific terms modified and/or supplemented by an additional licensing rider.
-The rider introduces adjustments to the standard Apache 2.0 License terms to better suit the unique needs and constraints of the profiling-agent-otel project.
+The profiling-agent-otel project is licensed under the Apache License 2.0 (Apache-2.0), with specific terms modified and/or supplemented by an additional licensing rider.
+The rider introduces adjustments to the standard Apache 2.0 License terms to better suit the unique needs and constraints of the project.

 # The Profiling Agent